App & Browser Testing Made Easy

 Listed below are the steps to inspect element in the Chrome browser:

-1. Launch Chrome and navigate to the desired web page that needs to be inspected.
-(Let’s consider BrowerStack’s home page in this example)
+Step 1: Launch Chrome and navigate to the desired web page that needs to be inspected.
+(Let’s consider bstackdemo.com in this example)

-• The Developer tools will open up along with Console and few other tools.
-Resize the editor box by dragging the corners for convenient viewing and debugging.
+The Developer tools will open along with the Console and a few other tools.
+You can resize the editor box by dragging the corners for convenient viewing and debugging.

 Method 2: Using BrowserStack Live (for specific Chrome versions)